MKustwan/MKustwan/README.md

 * <strong>Postman</strong> - basic level.

 <p align="justify"> I have created two projects in Java Programming Language.
-<br>First of them concern automating browser-related test cases by Selenium WebDriver on a webpage "https://rahulshettyacademy.com/client".
+<br>First of them concern automating browser-related test cases by Selenium WebDriver with Java on a webpage "https://rahulshettyacademy.com/client".
 <br>In this particular project I have used Page Object Model design pattern.
 <br> Second of them